krzemienski/awesome-from-stars/README.md

 * [metabrainz/musicbrainz-server](https://github.com/metabrainz/musicbrainz-server): Server for the MusicBrainz project (website, API, database tools)
 * [ethaden/MusicLibraryConverter](https://github.com/ethaden/MusicLibraryConverter): MusicLibraryConverter is a software written in Python 3 for batch converting of a music library containing flac files to mp3.
 It retains all meta tags and can be used iteratively.
 It uses multi-threading and is based on ffmpeg (Windows) or avconv (Linux) as conversion backend and mutagenx as tagging library.
 Note that ffmpeg.exe/avconv must be available and it must be possible to find them via the PATH environment.
 The Python 3 library mutagenx (https://pypi.python.org/pypi/mutagenx/1.22.1) must be installed.
 * [quodlibet/mutagen](https://github.com/quodlibet/mutagen): Python module for handling audio metadata
+* [muxinc/mux-avplayer-sdk](https://github.com/muxinc/mux-avplayer-sdk): A collection of helpful utilities for using AVKit with Mux.
 * [muxinc/mux-stats-sdk-avplayer](https://github.com/muxinc/mux-stats-sdk-avplayer): Mux integration with `AVPlayer` for iOS Native Applications
 * [muxinc/mux-stats-sdk-exoplayer](https://github.com/muxinc/mux-stats-sdk-exoplayer): Monitors an ExoPlayer instance and reports player analytics to Mux Data
+* [muxinc/mux-stats-sdk-media3](https://github.com/muxinc/mux-stats-sdk-media3): Mux Data SDK for AndroidX Media3
 * [videojs/mux.js](https://github.com/videojs/mux.js): Lightweight utilities for inspecting and manipulating video container formats.
 * [davedelong/MVCTodo](https://github.com/davedelong/MVCTodo): A very simple "To Do" app to illustrate the principles from my "A Better MVC" talk
 * [maxep/MXParallaxHeader](https://github.com/maxep/MXParallaxHeader): Simple parallax header for UIScrollView